spiral/docs/contributing.md

 * TODOs, a lot of TODOs
 * Automatic splitting for components [repository](https://github.com/spiral/components)

-Feel free to propose any ideas realted to architecture, adaptaptation or community.
+Feel free to propose any ideas related to architecture, adaptaptation or community.

 ## Guide Improvements
 If you feel like some "sugar" functionality (like shared bindings, constructor saturation or autowiring) can cause potential issues in future or reduce code testability please let me know so i can update guide and mention about potential architecture decigions or workarounds.